tarantool/doc/doc/1.7/dev_guide/building_from_source.rst

                              Building from source
 -------------------------------------------------------------------------------

 For downloading Tarantool source and building it, the platforms can differ and the preferences can differ.
-But the steps are always the same.
-Here in the manual we'll explain what the steps are, and after that you can look at some example scripts on the Internet.
+But strategically the steps are always the same.

 1. Get tools and libraries that will be necessary for building and testing.